 Her ultimate goal?
 Ensuring a stress-free, error-free journey on the path to a beautiful, finished crocheted or hand-knit project.

 Xandy Peters is a knitting designer and teacher, best known as the innovator of the stacked stitch technique and for the Fox Paws pattern.
 Starting out as a footwear and product designer, Xandy turned to knitting as a way to explore textiles and surfaces without using factory production and has since made a career out of publishing new patterns and teaching workshops.
 Xandy has been published in magazines such as Vogue Knitting, Twist Collective, Knitscene, Knitty, and Pom Pom Quarterly.

-While Alasdair does not claim to be the only one pushing these boundaries, he is among those on the forefront of double-knitting innovation .
-His books, Extreme Double-Knitting and Double or Nothing, document his repertoire of esoteric double-knitting techniques, but he continues to develop techniques and apply them to new designs.
+While Alasdair does not claim to be the only designer pushing these boundaries, he is among those on the forefront of double-knitting innovation .
+His books, Extreme Double-Knitting and Double or Nothing, document his repertoire of esoteric double-knitting techniques, yet he continues to develop techniques and apply them to new designs.

 For more about Alasdair, go to double-knitting.com.

 English-born Catherine Redford learned to knit and sew at an early age, keeping her family's Barbie dolls and action men well dressed.
 In 1998 after relocating from London to Naperville, Illinois, she started quilting and it became a new passion in her life.